 At the beginning of this year, the ABPMR updated the program design of Longitudinal Assessment for PM&R (LA-PM&R) to better align with formative assessment goals and a focus on credit for learning.
-Specifically, reattempt questions were introduced to the system and clone question delivery was reconfigured, and we want to ensure diplomates understand these types of questions, how they differ, and how they affect your LA-PM&R performance.
+Specifically, reattempt questions were introduced to the system, and we want to ensure diplomates understand these types of questions and how they affect your LA-PM&R performance.

 What are reattempt questions?

 If you answer a question incorrectly one quarter, you’ll see the same question (reattempt) in the next quarter.
 Reattempt questions are meant to reinforce knowledge and encourage learning by giving you another chance to answer the exact question you previously missed.

 Importantly, reattempts offer you an opportunity to get full credit for a question you answered incorrectly in a previous quarter—as if you never answered incorrectly at all.
 This design helps incentivize learning and improvement over time.

 How many questions will I get each quarter?